News + Media

 News@E40

-Thursday, October 22, is the deadline for the Luce Scholars Program.
-Young scholars from a wide variety of intellectual fields will be placed in 10-month internships in selected countries in Asia.
-The fellowship is aimed for those with no prior experience in the region.
-Nominees must be American citizens not yet 30 years old on July 1, 2016, and who have earned at least a bachelor's degree or expect to receive one by July 1, 2016.
+Thursday, October 20, is the deadline for the Luce Scholars Program.
+Young scholars from a variety of intellectual fields will be placed in internships throughout Asia.
+Candidates must have no prior experience in the region.
 More information

 News Release